-Program Number And Title Supported Agency Stragetic Planning Goal/Objective Related FY 05-06 Key Agency Action Plan/Initiative(s) Key Cross References for Performance Measures Claims Improve timeliness and accuracy of benefits.
-Monitor claims monthly to ensure all appropriate payments have been made on a timely basis Graph 7.1-1 Graph 7.1-2 Judicial Improve the length of time it takes to set merit hearings.
-Reduce time of receipt of request for hearing date to average of 4 months in each district.
-Graph 7.2-1 Graph 7.2-2 Judicial Improve the length of time it takes to set appellate reviews.
-Reduce the backlog of appellate reviews by scheduling and conducting extra days of appellate reviews.
-Insurance & Medical Services Improve the length of time to resolve claims initially reported as uninsured.
+Supported Agency Stragetic Planning Goal/Objective Related FY 06-07 Key Agency Action Plan/Initiative(s) Key Cross References for Performance Measures Improve timeliness and accuracy of benefits.
+Monitor claims monthly to ensure all appropriate payments have been made on a timely basis Graph 7.1-1 Graph 7.1-2 Improve the length of time it takes to set merit hearings.
+Reduce time of receipt of request for hearing date to average of 3 months in each district.
+Graph 7.2-1 Graph 7.2-2 Implement an electronic docketing system.
+Create a Progress 10 status report that captures and reports docketing information on a monthly basis Improve the length of time to resolve claims initially reported as uninsured.
 Complete compliance investigations within 45 days.
-Insurance & Medical Services Increase savings on total medical costs while preserving worker access to quality healthcare.
-Revise hospital inpatient payment system; develop hospital outpatient and ASC payment system.
-Administration Improve efficiency and workflow of the workers' compensation system. ences are a link to Category 7 - Business Re a a chart number included in the 7 th Section o
+Increase savings on total medical costs while preserving worker access to quality healthcare.
+Revise the Medical Services Provider Manu al Improve efficiency and workflow of the workers' compensation system.
+Electronically track workflow by status code Improve timeliness and accuracy of benefits.
+Improve the length of time it takes to set merit hearings.
+Implement an electronic docketing system.
+Improve the length of time to resolve claims initially reported as uninsured.
+Increase savings on total medical costs while preserving worker access to quality healthcare.
+Improve efficiency and workflow of the workers' compensation Stragetic Planning Goal/Objective Key Agency Action Plan/Initiative(s) Monitor claims monthly to ensure all appropriate payments have been made on a timely basis Improve the length of time it takes to set merit hearings.
+Reduce time of receipt of request for hearing date to average of 3 months in each district.
+Implement an electronic docketing system.
+Create a Progress 10 status report that captures and reports docketing information on a monthly basis Improve the length of time to resolve claims initially reported as uninsured.
+Complete compliance investigations within 45 days.
+Revise the Medical Services Provider Manu Costs while preserving worker access to quality healthcare.
+Electronically track workflow by status code Electronically track workflow by status code

-Category 3 - Customer Focus
+Category 3 - Customer Market Focus

-3.1 How do you determine who your customers are and what their key requirement is?
+3.1 How do you determine who your customers are and what their key requirements are?

-Key customers are determined based on state legislation that defines requirements and eligibility.
+Key customers are determined based on state legislation defining requirements and eligibility.
 Based on the Workers' Compensation Act, the Commission has identified its two most important customers: South Carolina employers and their employees.
-Because the Commission is a quasijudicial and a regulatory agency, these two groups comprise the largest number of customers that the Commission routinely provides services and with whom it communicates.
+Because the Commission is a quasijudicial and a regulatory agency, these two groups comprise the largest number of customers the Commission routinely provides services and with whom it communicates.
 Other customers are identified based upon their specific needs and relationship to workers' compensation.
 Other customers and stakeholders include, but are not limited to:

 - South Carolina's Congressional delegation;

 - State Legislators;

 - Insurance companies;

-- Self-insured funds:
+- Self-insured funds;

 - Third-party administrators;

 - Attorneys;

 - Physicians;

 - Hospitals;

 - Other state workers' compensation agencies;

-- The Department of Commerce;
+- Department of Commerce;

-- The Employment Security Commission;
+- Employment Security Commission;

-- The Department of Vocational Rehabilitation;
+- Department of Vocational Rehabilitation;

-- The State Attorney General's office;
+- State Attorney General's office;

-- The State Department of Labor, Licensing & Regulation;
+- State Department of Labor, Licensing & Regulation;

-- The Uninsured Employers Fund and the Second Injury Fund;
+- Uninsured Employers Fund and the Second Injury Fund;

-- The FBI and the U.S. Office of the Attorney General:
+- FBI and the U.S. Office of the Attorney General;

-- The Social Security Administration; and,
+- Social Security Administration; and,

-- The State Accident Fund.
+- State Accident Fund;

+- Department of Insurance